opensvc/docs.opensvc.com/source/agent.template.DEFAULT.conf.rst

 	#  convert:         duration
 	#
 	#  desc:  Set the minimum delay between syncs in minutes.
 If a sync is
-	#         triggered through crond or manually, it is skipped if last sync
+	#         triggered through a scheduler or manually, it is skipped if last
-	#         occurred less than 'sync_min_delay' ago.
-The mecanism is enforced by
+	#         sync occurred less than 'sync_min_delay' ago.
+The mecanism is
-	#         a timestamp created upon each sync completion in
+	#         enforced by a timestamp created upon each sync completion in
 	#         <pathvar>/sync/[service]![dst]
 	#
 	;sync_interval = 121